 Biking

-Biking is the best way to get going in cities.
-Increasingly popular all over in Finland, biking is safe and biking networks are constantly being improved.
-It is a highly recommended mode of transport, even during winter with the right gear.
+Biking is a good alternative to getting around in cities.
+Increasingly popular all over Finland, biking is safe, and biking networks are constantly being improved.
+It is a highly recommended mode of transport, even during winter (with the right gear).

-If you don’t want to buy a new bike, buy one used at www.tori.fi or www.huuto.net which are popular classifieds websites where you can find used bikes (and literally everything else) for a low price.
-Unfortunately both sites are in Finnish.
+If you don’t want to buy a new bike, buy one used online at www.tori.fi or www.huuto.net - popular classifieds' websites where you can find used bikes (and literally everything else) for a low price.
+Unfortunately, both sites are in Finnish.
+Good places to look are also Facebook marketplace and your local Kierrätyskeskus (website in Finnish), which is a second-hand recycling center chain in the greater Helsinki area.
+Smaller cities will also have second-hand centers available, for example, through the Finnish Red Cross (website in Finnish).

-By law you're required to have a white light pointed forward and an optional red light on the rear if you are riding in the dark.
+By law, you are required to have a white light pointed forward and an optional red light on the rear if you are riding in the dark.
 Ignoring these regulations will result in a fine.
 If you get pedaling, learn the Finnish traffic laws.

-Helsinki has a comprehensive, easily accessible and very popular public City bike network.
+Helsinki and some other bigger cities have a comprehensive, easily accessible, and very popular public city bike network, which is accessible in spring, summer, and fall.
 See more info: www.hsl.fi/en/citybikes.

 Buy a used bike!
 That was the best decision I made while here.
 I love being able to ride all over town. - Fulbright scholar grantee 2015-2016